Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 - This season, he's put up 15.9% of the Heat's attempted field goals, as he's averaging 14.9 per contest.

-- Adebayo's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- The Celtics give up 111.4 points per game, fourth-ranked in the NBA.
+- The Celtics allow 111.4 points per contest, fourth-ranked in the league.

-- On the glass, the Celtics have conceded 44 rebounds per game, which puts them 18th in the league.
+- The Celtics are the 18th-ranked squad in the league, allowing 44 rebounds per game.

-- Looking at assists, the Celtics are second in the league, allowing 23.1 per game.
+- The Celtics are the second-ranked team in the league, giving up 23.1 assists per game.

 Bam Adebayo vs. the Celtics